-Initial insights from scenario analysis
+Insights from scenario analysis

 Transition risk stress testing was subsequently performed on climate-related exposures within the Bank's loan portfolio under the disorderly transition scenario.
 The results indicated that the Bank's exposure towards transition risk is moderate, and any potential impact on the Bank's credit risk is deemed controllable.
-Going forward, OAL will start engaging with our customers to better understand how they are approaching and preparing for climate risk which help building up the data for us to progress our climate risk management.
+OAL has been engaging with our customers and will carry on the practice to better understand how they are approaching and preparing for climate risk which help building up the data for us to progress our climate risk management.